esrel/UNITN.NLU.Lab/README.md

-# UNITN.NLU.Lab
+# NLU.Lab.2021
-Lab Material of Natural Language Understanding Class of University of Trento
+Laboratory material of Natural Language Understanding of University of Trento (2021)

+Note: Solutions are partially updated!